Skip to content

 1. Personal Independence Payment claim form (PIP1 form)

-• Usually completed over the phone with a DWP worker.
-If you have difficulties using a phone, a paper form can be sent by post.
+• Usually completed over the phone with a DWP worker or online.
+If you have difficulties using a phone or online claiming, a paper form can be sent by post.

 • The form asks basic questions such as your name, contact details, nationality, bank account details and for details of the main health professional supporting them.